 - Meanwhile, heat the olive oil in a large skillet or fry pan and add the garlic, onion and fresh thyme leaves.
 Sauté for around four minutes or until soft.

-- Add the chestnuts, cherries and the butter and cook until the butter is melted before adding a pinch of nutmeg.
+- Add the chestnuts, cherries, squash cubes and the butter and cook until the butter is melted before adding a pinch of nutmeg.
 Stir well.

 - Finally, add the cooked quinoa and the drained lentils and continue to cook for another five minutes before stirring in the baby spinach.
 Season with sea salt to taste and a good crack of black pepper and when the spinach has wilted remove the stuffing from the heat.